State Laws Regulating Wage Garnishments

 Note: The state wage garnishment amounts in this section apply to creditors and debt collectors only.
 Your wages can always be garnished for delinquent taxes, student loans, child support and alimony in amounts that are sometimes higher than those listed in this section.

-Click on the state link at right to find out the wage garnishment information for a particular state.
+Click on a state link at right to find out the wage garnishment information for a particular state.
 Also provided for each state are the bankruptcy property exemptions, information about judgments, maximum interest rates that can be charged, bad check laws and statute of limitations for debt collection.